Support Centre

 The controller must notify the ANPD and data subjects of the occurrence of any security incident that may result in any relevant risk or damage to the data subjects (Article 48 of LGPD).

-As well as the ANPD released an orientation and security incident reporting form (only available in Portuguese here).
+The ANPD also released an orientation and security incident reporting form (only available in Portuguese here).

 7.7.
 Data retention